Macron refused to take a Russian PCR test, the Kremlin says — so he faced Putin at a 20-foot table

 A French official from the presidential palace said Macron’s team had concluded that conditions that would have “allowed for a lesser distance [between Putin and Macron] were not acceptable to us and chose the other option proposed by the Russian protocol.”
 The official added that the Russian conditions would not have been “compatible with the constraints of our schedule.”

-The uber-long table also figured in Putin’s recent bilateral meetings with Hungarian Prime Minister Viktor Orban and Iranian President Ebrahim Raisi, the leaders of two countries with which Russia has pursued deepened ties.
+The uber-long table also figured in Putin’s recent bilateral meetings with Hungarian Prime Minister Viktor Orban and Iranian President Ebrahim Raisi, the leaders of two countries with which Russia has pursued deeper ties.

 War or peace pic.twitter.com/ra3mSdPXdo— Ragıp Soylu (@ragipsoylu) February 8, 2022